pachyderm/docs/content/2.2.x/concepts/data-concepts/commit.md

 seriesPart:
 ---

-!!!
-Note "Attention"
+{{% notice tip %}}
 Note that Pachyderm uses the term `commit` at two different levels.
 A global level (check [GlobalID](../../advanced-concepts/globalID) for more details) and commits that occur on the given branch of a repository.
 The following page details the latter.
+{{% /notice %}}

 ## Definition